VictorCannestro/drafttable/tutorials/1_Quick_Start.md

 Column names in this `DraftTable` will appear exactly as they do in the CSV.

 ### Bean-Based Reading
-Alternatively, we could pass in a user defined Java `record` (or [Data](https://projectlombok.org/features/Data) class) that `implements CsvBean` to bind CSV column names to corresponding fields in the mapping class.
+Alternatively, we could pass in a user defined [Data](https://projectlombok.org/features/Data) class that `implements CsvBean` to bind CSV column names to corresponding fields in the mapping class.
 DraftTable uses OpenCSV for these underlying processing operations.
 See [OpenCSV's documentation](https://opencsv.sourceforge.net/#reading_into_beans) for more.
 Using this bean-based reading approach, the pipeline we defined earlier would change to something like the
 following: